Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 Version control systems track versions but don't do testing themselves.
 Atomic operations ensure that actions like commits don't overwrite other commits in progress.
 File locking allows a developer to check out a file while it is being worked on, and tagging and labeling helps developers track files and versions.

 27 C is correct
+What hardware component is used to generate, store, and manage cryptographic keys?
+A. A CPU
+B. A NSA
+C. A TPM
+D. A CCA
-A TPM stands for a trusted platform module, and it is a cryptographic processor that is used to generate, store, and manage cryptographic keys
+A TPM stands for a trusted platform module, and it is a cryptographic processor that is used to generate, store, and manage cryptographic keys.
+CPU is a CPU, NSA is national security agency, and a CCA is a chosen ciphertext attack.

+28 D is correct
+Chris wants to check to see if a certificate has been revoked.
+What protocol can he use to validate the current status of a certificate?
+A. TLS
+B. OCRS
+C. SSL
+D. OCSP
+The online certificate status protocol (OCSP) is used to validate certificate status, including checking to see if the certificate is on a certificate revocation list (CRL).
+TLS is Transport layer security, SSL is outdated and is often used to refer TLS of which both are incorrect.

+29 B is correct
+Brian’s organization uses a process where a secure module boots systems, then monitors them as each boot stage proceeds.
+It validates each signed boot stage and reports on whether the boot process was correct or not when complete.
+What is the secure module used to verify these stages called?
+A. A secure initiation manager
+B. A root of trust
+C. A boot hash
+D. A cryptographic boot manager